lsst-dm/dmtn-021/index.rst

 uncorrected image difference.
 Finally, the number of detections on the image differences varied by :math:`10\%` at the extremes (:math:`2.2\%` standard deviation) around :math:`\sim 50` detections total.
-We have yet to investiate DIA source measurement, which could be affected by the assumption of a constant PSF across the image difference.
+We have yet to investigate DIA source measurement, which could be affected by the assumption of a constant PSF across the image difference.

 We have not determined whether this uncertainty in image difference statistics arising from using a single (constant) decorrelation kernel and constant image variances for diffim decorrelation will have a significant effect on LSST alert generation.
-It is clearly at most a second-order effect, with measureable uncertainties of order a few percent at most.
+It is clearly at most a second-order effect, with measurable uncertainties of order a few percent at most.
 If this uncertainty is deemed to high, then we will need to investigate computing :math:`\phi` on a grid across the image, and (ideally) perform an interpolation to estimate a spatially-varying